FJNel/HA_COS216/APIdoc.md

 Manages drone inventory and operations for Couriers.

 ### Drone Actions:
-- `create`: Adds a new drone to the system
+- `create`: Adds a new drone to the system.
+You can specify drone attributes when creating a drone.
+If you don't, default values (usually NULL) will be used
 - `update`: Modifies drone properties
 - `get`: Retrieves all drone information.
 If the user is a customer, only drones associated with their orders will be returned.
 If the user is a courier, all drones will be returned.
 You can specify an `order_id` to return only that drone's information (for a customer, that drone must be associated with one of their orders to be returned)